Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Language as a policy condition

 \section{Language as a policy condition}

-\hypertarget{language-conditioned-policy-learning}{} While the previous section focused on using language to quantify the task progress for implicitly directing the robot's behaviors.
-This section shifts to an alternative paradigm for clarifying the role of the language in robotic manipulations: using language to specify \textit{how} a robot should act.
-Instead of translating language into a reward or cost function that indirectly guides a learning or planning algorithm, the methods discussed here integrate language directly into the policy itself.
-This approach addresses our second key research question: How can language directly instruct a robot on how to act at each step?
+\hypertarget{language-as-a-policy-condition}{} While the previous section focused on using language to quantify the task progress for implicitly directing the robot's behaviors.
+This section shifts to an alternative paradigm for clarifying the role of the language in robotic manipulation: using language as an explicit condition for policy learning to specify \textit{how} a robot should act.
+Instead of translating language into a reward or cost function that indirectly guides a learning or planning algorithm, the methods discussed here integrate language into the policy itself.
+This approach addresses our second key research question: How can language condition a policy to produce the correct behavior?
 Here, the policy $\pi_\theta$, parameterized by the neural network $\theta$, learns a direct mapping from the current observation $s_t$ and the language instruction $l$ to an action $a_t$, i.e., $\pi_\theta(a_t | s_t, l)$.
 This changes the role of language from a goal specifier to a behavior specifier.
 We will explore how this concept is realized through different families of algorithms, including reinforcement learning, imitation learning, and emerging diffusion-based policy learning.
 Figure \ref{fig:taxonomy-sec5} presents the taxonomy of this section.

+Table \ref{tab:language_as_policy_condition} presents a comprehensive comparison of the state-of-the-art methods that shift the role of language from a goal specifier to a behavior specifier, mapping observations and instructions directly to actions.
+The table categorizes these approaches by their underlying algorithmic paradigms: reinforcement learning, behavioral cloning, and diffusion-based policy learning.
+By analyzing these methods side-by-side, we can observe the progression of techniques designed to address distinct learning bottlenecks, such as addressing sample inefficiency and exploration challenges in RL, or overcoming the averaging of multi-modal behaviors in standard BC through generative diffusion models.

 \hypertarget{reinforcement-learning}{}